Hydrogen Fuel Purity Testing

 Background

-New zero emission cars equipped with a proton exchange membrane fuel cell are powered by hydrogen fuel.
-These fuel cells require a hydrogen quality that can be achieved using modern hydrogen purification technologies e.g.: pressure swing adsorption or selective diffusion through a palladium alloy membrane.
-Using hydrogen that contains impurities can cause damaged fuel cells after a relatively short time.
+New zero-emission vehicles equipped with a polymer electrolyte fuel cell are powered by hydrogen.
+These fuel cells require a hydrogen quality that can only be achieved by means of modern hydrogen purification technologies, such as pressure swing adsorption or by means of selective diffusion across a palladium-coated membrane.
+The use of hydrogen with impurities can result in damaged fuel cells after a relatively short time.

-To counter this, guidelines for appropriate hydrogen purity have been laid out in International Standard ISO 14687-2, which outlines the maximum allowable impurity levels for compounds like H2O, O2, He, N2, Ar, CO, CO2, TS, THC, HCHO, HCOOH, NH3, HBr, HCl and Cl2.
-EU directive 2014/94/EU also states that all refueling stations must comply with these thresholds.
+To counteract this, guidelines for acceptable hydrogen units have been established in the international standard ISO 14687:2019.
+This defines the maximum allowable levels of impurities for compounds such as H2O, O2, He, N2, Ar, CO, CO2, TS, THC, HCHO, HCOOH, NH3, HBr , HCl and Cl2.
+EU Directive 2014/94/EU also specifies that all hydrogen filling stations must take these thresholds into account.

 Solution

-The CombiSense mass spectrometer by V&F is the analyzer that can perform an analysis of all impurities within the ISO 14687-2 standard.
+The V&F CombiSense is the analyzer that can measure all impurities defined in the ISO 14687:2019 standard.

-This enables the hydrogen manufactures to supply hydrogen along with a quality certificate of analysis that proves that the fuel going into cars will be of sufficient quality.
+This allows hydrogen manufacturers to deliver hydrogen with a certificate of analysis proving that the fuel is of satisfactory quality for vehicles.

 Advantage

-V&F online mass spectrometers deliver results very fast compared to technologies such as Gas Chromatography based instrumentation.
-A CombiSense measures the complete set of impurities using a single setup within a few minutes.
+V&F on-line mass spectrometers provide very fast results compared to technologies such as instruments using gas chromatography technology.
+A CombiSense measures a complete set of impurities using a single setup within minutes.

 Highlights

-- Fully automated analysis with generation of CoA and CoC
+• Fully automated analysis with generation of certificates of analysis and compliance